Tilly Norwood: History

+Eline Van der Velden founded the production company Particle6.

-Xicoia was officially announced on 27 September 2025, at the Zurich Summit, part of the Zurich Film Festival; there, van der Velden unveiled Norwood and later joined a panel with Verena Puhm, head of Luma AI's Studio Dream Lab LA.
+Xicoia was officially announced on 27 September 2025 at the Zurich Summit, part of the Zurich Film Festival; van der Velden unveiled Norwood there, later joining a panel with Verena Puhm, head of Luma AI's Studio Dream Lab LA.
 They suggested that media companies were quietly embracing AI and that public announcements of AI-generated works were imminent.
 Van der Velden claimed that studios had dropped their objections by May after being opposed in February, and that multiple talent agencies were considering representing Norwood.
-The latter claim drew heightened attention to the character and was printed as fact by Deadline under the headline "Talent Agents Circle AI Actress Tilly Norwood", causing massive controversy.
-By September 2025, AI-generated videos had been released depicting Norwood on a red carpet, crying on the sofa of The Graham Norton Show, and starring in mock trailers for sci-fi, fantasy, horror, and action films.
+The latter claim drew heightened attention to the character and was printed as fact by Deadline under the headline "Talent Agents Circle AI Actress Tilly Norwood."

+The report caused controversy, with Vulture describing the reaction to it as "Hollywood [lurching] into a fresh wave of existential panic", while being critical of Deadlines reporting, writing "when Deadline called it a 'revelation' and published the supposed interest as fact without verification, (it) metastasized into a full-fledged cyberpunk news cycle", and "by Tuesday, it had grown like wildfire."
+In September 2025, AI-generated videos were released depicting Norwood on a red carpet, crying on the sofa of The Graham Norton Show and starring in mock trailers for sci-fi, fantasy, horror, and action films.

-Later that month, actresses Melissa Barrera, Kiersey Clemons, and Natasha Lyonne suggested boycotting any agency who signed Norwood, while Mara Wilson asked why none of the "hundreds of living young women whose faces were composited together" to create Norwood could be hired instead.
-Also around this time, Emily Blunt described Norwood as "really, really scary", while Sophie Turner, Toni Collette, Ralph Ineson, and Ariel Winter also expressed disapproval and Lukas Gage, Odessa A'zion, and Trace Lysette joked that Norwood was incompetent and unpleasant to work with.
-Jenelle Riley, Nicholas Alexander Chavez, and the American union SAG-AFTRA stated that they do not consider Norwood an actress.
+Later in September 2025, actresses Melissa Barrera, Kiersey Clemons, and Natasha Lyonne suggested boycotting any agency who signed Norwood, while Mara Wilson asked why none of the "hundreds of living young women whose faces were composited together" to create Norwood could be hired instead.
+Also around that time, Emily Blunt said Norwood is "really, really scary", and Sophie Turner, Toni Collette, Ralph Ineson, and Ariel Winter expressed disapproval.
+Lukas Gage, Odessa A'zion, and Trace Lysette joked about having supposedly worked with Norwood and finding her incompetent and unpleasant to work with, with Gage claiming that "She was a nightmare to work with!" and "She couldn't hit her mark and she was late!" and Lysette adding "She cut me in line at lunch one day and didn't even say excuse me.
+She won't get far."

+Jenelle Riley, Nicholas Alexander Chavez, and SAG-AFTRA stated that they do not consider Norwood an actress.
 The Gersh Agency and WME both announced that they would not sign Norwood.
 Whoopi Goldberg and Charlie Fink expressed scepticism that AI could replace jobs.
-A post on Deadlines Instagram account about Norwood also sparked varying levels of criticism from Adelaide Kane, Eiza González, Katie Cassidy, Jewel Staite, Lucy Hale, and Stephen Sean Ford.
+Esquire UK reported that a post on Deadlines Instagram account about Norwood also sparked "varying levels of disgust and outrage" in its comments section from Adelaide Kane, Eiza González, Katie Cassidy, Jewel Staite, Lucy Hale, Stephen Sean Ford, and others, singling out González's comment, saying "Shame on whoever is trying to normalize this.
+Horrific and terrifying."
 Actor Bronson Pinchot expressed concern that Norwood could take his job.
 The British union Equity and the Canadian union ACTRA also condemned Norwood.